NVIDIA/NeMo/docs/source/core/core.rst

 - use the ``.nemo`` checkpoint path to load the child model
 - use a pretrained NeMo model

-To register a child model, use the ``register_child_model`` method of the parent model.
+To register a child model, use the ``register_nemo_submodule`` method of the parent model.
 This method will add the child model to a provided model attribute and, in the serialization process, will handle child artifacts correctly and store the child model config in the parent model config in ``config_field``.

 .. code-block:: python